saturncloud/flatiron-curriculum/Phase3/dsc-applying-gradient-descent-lab/README.md

 `current_b` =  `old_b` $ - ( -2*\sum_{i=1}^n \epsilon_i )$

-Ok let's turn this into code.
+Let's turn this into code.
 First, let's initialize our data like we did before:

 ```python